Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 The third-most expensive goalkeeper ever at the time of his signing, Neuer has proven to be worth every penny for Bayern.
-The German has won seven Bundesliga titles and one Champions League with the German giants so far.
+The German has won 10 Bundesliga titles and two Champions League crowns with the German giants so far.

 6. Benjamin Pavard